 Ibuprofen or Tylenol to bring down a high fever?

-Why? Â A child with a high fever will get well so amazingly fast if you let the fever do its job and having the child sip diluted fruit juice to provide sufficient blood sugar to fuel that cranked up metabolism will head off the risk of febrile seizures.
+A child with a high fever will get well so amazingly fast if you let the fever do its job and having the child sip diluted fruit juice to provide sufficient blood sugar to fuel that cranked-up metabolism will head off the risk of febrile seizures.

-I don’t attempt to squelch symptoms and I don’t want to give my children’s immune system a crutch.
-Letting the body go through the natural progression of meeting a pathogenic challenge head-on and resolving it with no outside interference is something that I have observed to improve and elevate a child’s wellness to a whole new level.
+Letting the body go through the natural progression of meeting a pathogenic challenge head-on and resolving it with no outside interference is something that I have observed to improve and elevate a child’s wellness to a whole new level post-illness.

 I think that’s a pretty decent track record!

-Again, this article is not intended to suggest that antibiotics and medications are always bad. Â On the contrary, they can be life saving in certain instances and I am all for using them at the appropriate time and in the appropriate way.
+Again, this article is not intended to suggest that antibiotics and medications are always bad.

 Ok, I Want to Do Nothing, But I Need to Do Something!

-If the Do Nothing approach strikes a chord with you, congratulations! Â I think you will be pleasantly surprised and amply rewarded by implementing this approach like I have with children who rarely get sick and when they do, recover quickly with no assistance nor complications.
+I think you will be pleasantly surprised and amply rewarded by implementing this approach with children who rarely get sick and when they do, recover quickly with no assistance or complications.

-- Rest, rest, rest. Â Our culture is way too busy and overscheduled. Â Sometimes illness is just a way for the body to say “slow down and take it easy”. Â Honor that message and encourage your children to just rest with no stimulation of any kind except perhaps a good book.
+- Rest, rest, rest.
+Our culture is way too busy and overscheduled.
+Sometimes illness is just a way for the body to say “slow down and take it easy”.
+Honor that message and encourage your children to just rest with no stimulation of any kind except perhaps a good book.

-- Homemade bone broth and soups. Â Nourishment is important during illness to provide the body with the ammunition necessary to win the battle and come out on top. Â There is no food better during illness than soup made with nourishing, mineral rich, and easy to digest bone broths. Â If you don’t know how to make homemade soup, you need to learn. Â Soups from the store are no comparison and will likely hinder the healing process instead of helping it as they have little to no nourishment and vitality zapping MSG in large amounts.
+- Homemade broth, stocks, and soups.
+Nourishment is important during illness to provide the body with the ammunition necessary to win the battle and come out on top.
+There is no food better during illness than soup made with nourishing, mineral-rich, and easy-to-digest broth or stock.
+If you don’t know how to make homemade soup, you need to learn.
+Soups from the store are no comparison and should be avoided.
+Commercial soup will likely hinder the healing process instead of helping it as it contains little to no nourishment with vitality-zapping MSG in large amounts.

-- Chiropractic adjustment. Â Some folks find that even a minor misalignment of the spine can make illness worse. Â Getting a gentle adjustment to the spine can free up blockages and facilitate healing in a beneficial way.
+- Chiropractic adjustment. Â Some people find that even a minor misalignment of the spine can make illness worse.
+Getting a gentle adjustment to the spine can free up blockages and facilitate healing in a beneficial way.

-- Homeopathy. Â I used homeopathy when my children had whooping cough (pertussis) 6 years ago. Â Homeopathy works with the body, not against it and does not stifle any of the natural healing mechanisms. Â A homeopathic remedy can prove useful in certain cases of illness particularly if it is a chronic condition that doesn’t seem to resolve on its own permanently.
+- Homeopathy. Â I used homeopathy when my children all had whooping cough (pertussis) at the same time.
+My youngest was only 15 months old.
+Homeopathy works with the body, not against it, and does not stifle natural healing mechanisms.
+A homeopathic remedy can prove useful in certain cases of illness particularly if it is a chronic condition that doesn’t seem to resolve on its own permanently.

-- Cleansing baths. Â Jumping in a warm epsom salt bath to get the elimination routes flowing via the skin and the colon can be extremely helpful. Â This is the only thing I will do if I feel “a cold coming” on as it assists the detoxification that brought the cold on in the first place.
+- Cleansing baths. Â Soaking in a warm Epsom salt bath to get the elimination routes flowing via the skin and colon can be extremely helpful to natural, med-free recovery.
+A fever bath can also encourage the body’s natural immune response.
+These are typically the only things I will do if there is “a cold coming on” as they assist detoxification from the toxins that caused the cold in the first place.

 More Information